bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:04:21

-Okay, so I'm convinced, and I'm gonna take all my Bitcoin and put them into Lightning channels, because you sold me.
+Okay, so I'm convinced, and I'm going to take all my Bitcoin and put them into Lightning channels, because you sold me.
-And then the year is, I don't know, 2042 or something like that.
+And then the year is, 2042 or something like that.
 And then everybody's doing everything in Lightning, blocks are full.
-There's a fee market, And when am I not going to be able to use Lightning, and what circumstances will it make sense for me to do on-chain transactions as an individual?
+There's a fee market, and when am I not going to be able to use Lightning, and what circumstances will it make sense for me to do on-chain transactions as an individual?

 Rene Pickhardt: 00:04:55

-Okay, so first of all about convincing you, maybe you don't want to put all your Bitcoin into a lightning node.
+Okay, so first of all about convincing you, maybe you don't want to put all your Bitcoin into a Lightning node.

 Jeremy Rubin: 00:05:01